csb324/eleventy-obsidian-ninareth/notes/Rez's Sendings.md

 		- Wyrmlings are already hidden and protected in [[Quaath]]. [[Kulta]] tracking a lead on [[Rez's Dad]]. [[Bahamut]], aware, but engagement opportunities are limited.
 Do not be rash, Rez.
 	- I’m sending agents to your location immediately, don’t move.
 Respond if you aren’t in danger.
 		- I'm alive!!!
 I'm with MOM, I'm sorry!!
 I'm OKAY
+	-  "I FOUND ONE OF [[Tiamat]]'S SCALES.
+Scumbag in [[Jezeten]], seems defunct?
+BUT we shouldn't let this be, right??
+97k. [[Vask]] and I kinda... need money?"
+		- "Name and location, please.
+I'll see to it, we'll handle it subtly."
+			- "Fine.
+But I get to keep it for a while, FINDER'S KEEPERS. [[Vorpos Glitterdrop]], *address*, in the basement.
+Go quick, he's in trouble soon."
+				- "Good work."
+	- "It has been taken care of"
+		- "And on the way to my riiiiiight?"
+			- "It will be taken care of in [[Deregheir]]"
 - [[Samson]]
 	- I'm Rez!
 Welcome!!
 You know my sister, [[Eirian|E]]!
 You sound so interesting, I have a bunch of questions but FIRST - can you tell me what you know about [[Freya's Mysterious Letter|Mysterious Circles]] and the guy you found dead?
 You heard him talk about them?
 You can tell me whatever you tell her!!!
 		- Rez, it is SO nice to meet you!
 I’ve heard so much, YOU sound so interesting.
 I hope we get to meet soon!
 Shoot, that’s a lot to unpack. [[Lorvak Nestle]], bookseller in [[Thelran Asari]], looking for something for my daughter and found book with [[Freya's Mysterious Letter|Mysterious Circles]]!
 Planned a coffee to talk, but he died before.
 Found his body, seemed murdered.